richelbilderbeek/paper_critical_ai/docs/dialogue/dialogue.md

 Ask the AI:

-    The `origin` column denotes the location where each fish comes from.
+    The 'origin' column denotes the location where each fish comes from.
     What is the location the first fish came from?

 Expected: